CRD-HK/SBC/README.md

 # SBC Project (CRD-HK/HKU)

-The Single Board Computer (SBCs) project was established in 2019 by the CRD-HK Charity and the University of Hong Kong (HKU) to enable scientists and research institutions to gather autonomous environmental data (ED) at Hong Kong sites.
+The Single Board Computer (SBCs) project was established in 2019 by the CRD-HK (the CRD-Hk Charity) and the University of Hong Kong (HKU) to enable scientists and research institutions to gather autonomous environmental data (ED) at Hong Kong sites.

 The role of the CRD-HK team is to design and select SBC units that are retrofitted with a range of sophisticated sensors.
 To this date, there are no other universities present that either are developing or have completed the type of project.